muktibhuyan/Airbnb-project-using-POWERBI/README.md

 # Airbnb project using POWERBI
- With given dataset different aspects of business are covered
+ With given dataset different aspects of business are covered using POWERBI data Manipulation and Visualization